rladiestunis/Dailycoding-Challenge/Day38.md

 Through the upcoming posts, we will be interested in adding UI controls (some inputs and outputs to the UI) and defining them in the server function.

-For more details, you may take a look at the Shiny cheatsheet from https://www.rstudio.com/resources/cheatsheets/ which includes the main components of a Shiny app.
+For more details, you may take a look at [the Shiny cheatsheet](https://www.rstudio.com/resources/cheatsheets/) which includes the main components of a Shiny app.

 Interesting resources :